 Housing New Zealand would like to thank the local pupils at the nearby Berhampore Primary School for naming the complex.
 Te Maru o Tawatawa means, ‘The shelter or protection of Tawatawa’.

-Housing New Zealand would also like to acknowledge the team at Studio of Pacific Architecture who were the architects on this project.
+Housing New Zealand would also like to acknowledge the team at Studio Pacific Architecture who were the architects on this project.

 The design maximises the site’s potential for good quality social housing and encourages community engagement and integration.
 All the homes are fully insulated with double glazing and will provide warm, dry environments for our tenants.